sambitsargam/AutoVault/README.md

 ## Project Overview

-**USDC.e Auto-Yield Vault** automates yield optimization on the XDC Network.
+**AutoVault** automates yield optimization on the XDC Network.
 Users deposit USDC.e into a vault contract and receive vUSDC.e shares.
 Behind the scenes:

 - Three strategy contracts each report a real-time APY and implement a harvest function.
 - A continuously running agent fetches those APYs hourly.